-Michael Smith: And that makes it easier for the developer and also easier for the people …
+Michaela Light: And that makes it easier for the developer and also easier for the people …

 Esmeralda A.: Who use it.

-Michael Smith: To be content editors.
+Michaela Light: To be content editors.
 Yeah.

 Esmeralda A.: Correct.
 Yeah and I think believe it's in the next one, there will be where they could actually select images from the bag, so we're still working on that.
 Color swatching, I think that's already available.
 I mean color picker, but yeah we're constantly adding more.
 The point is to make it easier on the user using the system.

-Michael Smith: Is creating a theme something any Cold Fusion developer could do?
+Michaela Light: Is creating a theme something any Cold Fusion developer could do?

 Esmeralda A.: Oh yes.
 Of course.
 For me, I didn't have very much experience, only I ended up busting out a whole project based on that.
 That was one probably Content Box early, early release like when they still only had layouts.
 It was not even called themes.
 They didn't have many options and I was able to develop a theme myself for that.
 So now with the new options, I mean the new organization it's much easier. so yes and then we have documentation also.
 It's very simple.
 Of course, our workshop during the conference, not only that and it's one thing reading it from the blog post or you know documentation but now Gavin and I will be there to answer questions and show you exactly how to build a theme.

-Michael Smith: So you’re talking about the full day workshop on Wednesday?
+Michaela Light: So you're talking about the full day workshop on Wednesday?

 Esmeralda A.: Yes and part of it will be be building themes on them.
 Yeah.

-Michael Smith: And just for people don’t know, Gavin Pickin is the evangelist for Content Box.
+Michaela Light: And just for people don't know, Gavin Pickin is the evangelist for Content Box.

 Esmeralda A.: Yep.
 I'm assisting him on that one.

-Michael Smith: You’re the assistant evangelist.
+Michaela Light: You're the assistant evangelist.

 Esmeralda A.: I'm the assistant evangelists, yes.
 So we'll be there on Wednesday.

-Michael Smith: Right and helping people go through some code and explaining all this stuff.
+Michaela Light: Right and helping people go through some code and explaining all this stuff.

 Esmeralda A.: Yes.

-Michael Smith: That is great.
+Michaela Light: That is great.
 You mentioned that there was a shift from layouts to themes.
-What’s the difference between a layout and a theme?
+What's the difference between a layout and a theme?

 Esmeralda A.: Well right now I mean a theme is more following conventions now.
 A theme it consists of the components, it consists of the layout which is basically all right this layout consists of a header, a footer, okay so let me go back.
 Okay.
 All right, so there's views.
 There are views which is a little chunk like for example the view of the footer or the header.
 Let's say you have two types of headers, right?
 So this is header A, header B. So each of those are views.
 A layout will consist, okay this layout, let's say the homepage has header A but layout two has header B, now in the theme consists of those two components plus the CSS, the Java Script and the modules within that that's needed to build that theme.
 Let's say the theme also has a slide show, a news feed, a Twitter feed, but this is just based on the theme.
 It's not on the entire, on the Content Box site.
 The Content Box site has multiple themes, the themes have multiple layouts, the layouts have different kind of views.
 Before it was cold layouts but we switched it out to be more compliant with the many conventions out there.

-Michael Smith: Right.
+Michaela Light: Right.
 Because things like Word Press have themes.

 Esmeralda A.: Yes.

-Michael Smith: Where there’s hundreds of different ones people can download.
+Michaela Light: Where there's hundreds of different ones people can download.

 Esmeralda A.: Right.

-Michael Smith: I guess you want the same idea with Content Box that you and other people in the Content Box community create themes and share them out or make them for sale.
+Michaela Light: I guess you want the same idea with Content Box that you and other people in the Content Box community create themes and share them out or make them for sale.

 Esmeralda A.: Yeah.
 You know, layout also has a sidebar, maybe a layout has a left bar and a side bar so that's basically that's the layout itself so that's the different between layouts and themes now.

-Michael Smith: And you mentioned styles in there.
+Michaela Light: And you mentioned styles in there.
 Is that part of themes?
 Are we talking about CSS styles?

 Esmeralda A.: Yes.
 Well that's what will make the theme and pretty soon we have, let's say this theme or I'm going to use it because I'm an outdoor theme.
 You know like so I used earth tones on this theme.
 You know, let's say so my CSS, my swatches, all that and I used SASS in order to compile all my CSS so I use a variable … I'm sorry?

-Michael Smith: What is SASS for people who haven’t met that?
-That’s a CSS tool?
+Michaela Light: What is SASS for people who haven't met that?
+That's a CSS tool?

 Esmeralda A.: Yeah it's still basically like let's say I have, I would use … I want to use very simple so I have a color I use constantly through out, now I just make variables so SASS basically compiles it and then also places, puts the regular style sheet instead of using the variables to myself.
 I mean …

-Michael Smith: Oh okay.
+Michaela Light: Oh okay.

 Esmeralda A.: So that's why that so but that's what I use.
 So basically I pick my colors for the theme.
 Let's say font styles, any dimension, any sizes so that's what I use the style sheet is for that theme.
 Yeah, that's a very important component of that theme itself.
 It makes the look, that's where I specialize in.

-Michael Smith: Right.
-You know, the look makes for better usability I’m assuming?
+Michaela Light: Right.
+You know, the look makes for better usability I'm assuming?

 Esmeralda A.: Yes.
 Exactly.
 And also we use the CSS queries, use your media queries.
 So like I say I use this to target the mobile, the certain resolution, this other stuff for that so yes.
 That's what, that's very important, that style sheet part of the theme.

-Michael Smith: And then if you wanted to change from one theme to another, is that, you just change out the theme or do you have to do other things because it’s connected in with the code somehow?
+Michaela Light: And then if you wanted to change from one theme to another, is that, you just change out the theme or do you have to do other things because it's connected in with the code somehow?

 Esmeralda A.: No, it's actually very simple to switch off.
 You go to, the options in Content Box, you have active theme, which is the theme that you have and let's say you want to have another theme, you download from Forge Box.
 Then you go to themes and either you already have it there or you actually download it from Forge Box and you can switch things there.
 Nothing is tied, everything is on it's own, I mean everything like it's own box.
 You deactivate it, nothing stays, then you can active the next theme so it's that simple.

-Michael Smith: It’s kind of, right plug and play.
+Michaela Light: It's kind of, right plug and play.

 Esmeralda A.: Yes.

-Michael Smith: Just pick what you want and it picks up all the new stuff?
+Michaela Light: Just pick what you want and it picks up all the new stuff?

 Esmeralda A.: Exactly.

-Michael Smith: And then where do all those theme settings get saved?
+Michaela Light: And then where do all those theme settings get saved?
 You know you said you have settings that turn features on and off but where is that?
 If you change out a theme in and out, where is all that info stored as to how the theme is configured?

 Esmeralda A.: And so it's stored, it's following the theme name.
 So let's say for example, well the content is separate.
 The settings themselves they are saved on the database based on the theme name.
 Like there's no conflict.

-Michael Smith: Right.
-And then for the settings, do you have to set those by hand in the code or there’s a UI, how does that work with the theme?
+Michaela Light: Right.
+And then for the settings, do you have to set those by hand in the code or there's a UI, how does that work with the theme?

 Esmeralda A.: Well the developer will set them up in the theme CSC.
 Yeah and then based on there's a code used, let's say I want to use a setting on the homepage, then I set it up on the code for the layout.
 Or the view, calling that specific setting.
 Yeah.

-Michael Smith: You designed the UI for those settings.
+Michaela Light: You designed the UI for those settings.
 What have you done to improve the UI for those things?

 Esmeralda A.: Well right now the major part was organizing the theme settings and giving the instructions and the help for the user.
 That was the major part that we did and also right now, we're hoping to have an access where you can pick images from the settings.